 - In a Powers as Programs setting like Smallville where frakkin' everyone has gained one of Clark's powers accidentally, or from meteor rocks, or crotchety cryptic Kryptonians.

 - Could be part of A Day in the Limelight episode where the best friend, jealous of the hero, makes a Deal with the Devil for powers or gets Psycho Serum they must be weaned off of.

 When this trope is not in use:

-- Enforced in Sky High.
-Whether you are a hero or a sidekick is decided based on your abilities.
+- Invoked in Sky High (2005).
+A coach decides whether you are a hero or a sidekick based on a single demonstration.
 One character ends up a sidekick when she points out the injustice of this and refuses to participate.
 She's more powerful than several in the "hero" category.

 - On Big Wolf on Campus, Tommy's Non-Action Guy sidekick Merton is totally delighted when Tommy accidentally turns him into a werewolf (and Tommy doesn't mind having someone to wolf out with, either).
 But sadly, becoming a werewolf makes you evil (Tommy is the notable and unexplained exception), so of course Tommy has to cure him of it.

 - Smallville has often given Lana, Lex, Lois and Pete (damn, ruined the alliteration) super powers, but they're always gone by the end of the episode.
 Chloe is the only exception, and even then, her costly power isn't going to get much use.
 Lex still technically has a meteor-freak super-strong immune system, which gave him decidedly temporary Healing Factor when combined with something else.